openupm/openupm-cli/README.md

 ## How it works

-The cli adds the 3rd-party registry as a scoped registry, and maintain the scopes and dependencies fields when adding/removing packages.
-If manifest file is modified, unity package manager will detect it and try to resolve the changes.
+The command line tool installs the 3rd-party registry as a scoped registry, and maintains the `Packages/manifest.json` file when adding/removing packages.
+If the manifest file is modified, the *Unity Package Manager* will detect the changes and try to resolve the package dependencies.

-Notice that the cli does not directly resolve dependencies or install/uninstall package tarballs, at least not for now.
+> Notice: the command line tool does not directly install/uninstall package tarballs, at least for now.

 ## Installation